gradio-app/gradio/guides/05_custom-components/05_frontend.md

 This guide will cover everything you need to know to implement your custom component's frontend.

 Tip: Gradio components use Svelte.
 Writing Svelte is fun!
-If you're not familiar, check out their interactive [guide](https://learn.svelte.dev/tutorial/welcome-to-svelte).
+If you're not familiar with it, we recommend checking out their interactive [guide](https://learn.svelte.dev/tutorial/welcome-to-svelte).

 ## The directory structure

-The frontend code should have at the minimum three files:
+The frontend code should have, at minimum, three files:

 * `Index.svelte`: This is the main export and where your component's layout and logic should live.
 * `Example.svelte`: This is where the example view of the component is defined.